 Example: I tried Keto and failed miserably.
 On day 3, I broke down and ate (gasp) an Oreo.
 I figured I had already messed up my diet, so I might as well eat as many Oreos as I wanted to.
 With my diet off track, I spiraled into a carbohydrate coma for the rest of the day.
 My diet approach had zero flexibility.
 I either followed the diet perfectly or binge ate everything in the kitchen.
 I felt horrible about myself.
 Having to unbutton my pants to breathe didn’t help my emotional state either.

 Overgeneralization is assuming that if something happens once, it will continue happening.
 It can leave you feeling hopelessly trapped in a repeating cycle.
-This type of thinking can lead to a negative self-image based on a single incident.
+This type of negative thinking pattern can lead to a negative self-image based on a single incident.

 Example: Your baby cried this morning.
 No matter how hard you tried, you were at a loss for what was wrong.
 In desperation, you took her for a car ride, and she fell asleep.
 She wakes up and starts crying again.
 You automatically think, “I have no idea what she wants.
 I am clueless.
 I will never figure this out!
 She will keep crying, and I will continue having no idea why!”